 If your application is approved for funding, you will receive an award letter, and you must adhere to the terms and conditions set out in it.

 Transfer of funds and start date

-Your award letter will indicate the start date of your project.
-NSERC will normally transfer your grant funds to your college within 30 days of that start date.
-Note that applications funded through CIHR and SSHRC can experience delays in transfer of funds due to inter-agency transfer requirements.
+Your award letter will indicate the start date of your grant.
+NSERC will normally transfer your grant funds to your college within 30 days of the start date.
+Note that applications funded through CIHR and SSHRC may experience additional delays due to inter-agency transfer requirements.

 Research agreements and intellectual property

 NSERC makes no claim to ownership of any intellectual property (IP) generated from the research it funds.
 Colleges are strongly encouraged to develop and sign an agreement with each partner on the ownership and disposition of IP arising from the funded applied research before starting any activities.
 At a minimum, the agreement must provide the college with the right to use the new knowledge or technology in future teaching and research, and faculty and students must have the right to describe the project on their curriculum vitae.